vlfeat/matconvnet/doc/site/docs/install.md

 1. Make sure that MATLAB is
     [configured to use your compiler](http://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html).

+    For Ubuntu/Debian like distributions this means to install the following packages:
+    ```
+    sudo apt-get install build-essential libjpeg-turbo8-dev
+    ```
+    And for Fedora/Centos/RedHat distributions to install the following packages:
+    ```
+    sudo yum install gcc gcc-c++ libjpeg-turbo-devel
+    ```

+    For Windows platform, you need to install Visual Studio (at least 2010).

+    Before running `vl_compilenn`, **don't forget to run `mex -setup` in MATLAB**.

 2. Open MATLAB and issue the commands:

         > cd <MatConvNet>